sveri/closp/README.md

 `java -jar -Dclosp-config-path=C:\\path\\to\\iwf-prod.edn closp.jar`.
 Please think of changing the :env key in the config to :prod instead of :dev when changing to a different environment.

+## closp-crud

+This is a module that generates html, routing and sql files for a given table definition.
+For more information please look here: <https://github.com/sveri/closp>.

 ## Database